 On June 14, 2019, the CA issued a Decision denying both PHC's and Ms. Poblador's Petitions for Certiorari.
 On July 5 and 11, 2019, both parties filed their respective Motions for Reconsideration.
 On July 24, 2019, PHC filed its Comment to Ms. Poblador's Motion for Reconsideration.
-To date, no Comment to PHC's Motion for Reconsideration has yet been filed or received from Poblador.
 On August 10, 2020, the CA issued a Resolution denying PHC and Ms. Poblador's Motions for Reconsideration.
 PHC decided not to pursue the case with the Supreme Court considering that the amount involved is already covered by the advances to affiliates case.

 On November 3, 2020, Poblador filed her Petition for Review with the Supreme Court.
+On April 4, 2022, PHC filed its Comment thereto, thereby the case is submitted for resolution.